Decoherence-free algebras in quantum dynamics: Choi-Effros decoherence-free algebra

-\end{Corollary} \begin{proof} Any UCP map satisfying the assumption is faithful by Theorem~\ref{faith_mul_ch}.
-Thus, the assertion follows from Proposition~\ref{star_space_faith}. \end{proof} \begin{Remark} We will see in Example~\ref{ex_2} that $\Attr(\Phi)=\mathcal{N}$ does not imply the faithfulness of $\Phi$. \end{Remark} Let us summarize the inclusions between $\Attr(\Phi)$, $\mathcal{N}$ and $\Nstar$ in the following theorem. \begin{Theorem} Let $\Phi$ be a UCP map.
+\end{Corollary} \begin{proof} Any UCP map satisfying the assumption is faithful by~\eqref{mul_ch_faith}.
+Thus, the assertion follows from the second part of Theorem~\ref{faith_mul_ch}. \end{proof} Let us summarize the inclusions between $\Attr(\Phi)$, $\mathcal{N}$ and $\Nstar$ in the following theorem. \begin{Theorem} Let $\Phi$ be a UCP map.
 Let $\mathcal{N}$ be its decoherence-free algebra and let $\Nstar$ be its Choi-Effros decoherence-free algebra.
 Then

-\end{Theorem} We conclude the present section with the following lemma, which shows that~\eqref{N_eq_N_star} is a necessary but not sufficient condition for the faithfulness of $\Phi$. \begin{Lemma} If $\Phi$ is a peripherally automorphic idempotent UCP map, then it follows that
+\end{Theorem} We conclude the present section with the following lemma, which shows that the equality $\Nstar=\mathcal{N}$ is a necessary but not sufficient condition for the faithfulness of $\Phi$. \begin{Lemma} If $\Phi$ is a peripherally automorphic idempotent UCP map, then it follows that

 \end{Lemma} \begin{proof} Taking $X\in\Nstar$, and using condition $b)$ of Theorem~\ref{ch_per_aut_1}, we have

 Since $\Phi^n = \Phi$, we have $X\in \mathcal{N}$, i.e. the assertion. \end{proof}